aboutcoders/job-bundle/README.md

 - Finalize the REST-API
 - Add option to update a job
 - Add option to resume a canceled job
-- Consider maintenance job to delete old jobs
+- Consider providing a maintenance job to delete old jobs
 - Utilize stopwatch to detect bottle necks
 - Improve configurability
 - Provide statistics